flokoe/bash-hackers-wiki/docs/scripting/posparams.md

     # $5: positional
     # $6: parameters

-It\'s wise to signal \"end of options\" when setting positional parameters this way.
+It's wise to signal \"end of options\" when setting positional parameters this way.
 If not, the dashes might be interpreted as an option switch by `set` itself: